-All services are provided by doctoral-level clinicians in the school psychology program under the supervision of core faculty who are Licensed Health Service Psychologists, Nationally Certified School Psychologists or Board Certified Behavior Analysts.
+All services are typically provided by doctoral-level clinicians in the school psychology program under the supervision of core faculty who are Licensed Health Service Psychologists, Nationally Certified School Psychologists or Board Certified Behavior Analysts.

 Our clinicians develop and monitor behavior plans and interventions for individual students and classrooms.
 This includes traveling to schools in order to consult with teachers, school-based psychologists and other professionals to address students’ academic, social, emotional and behavioral concerns.
 Our clinicians:

 - Carry out manifestation determinations of children and adolescents with challenging behaviors

 - Facilitate universal school-wide and class-wide academic screening